knative/docs/docs/admin/install/operator/configuring-serving-cr.md

       ephemeral-storage: 4Gi
 ```

-If you would like to add another container `autoscaler` with the same configuration, you need to change your CR as below:
+If you would like to add another container `autoscaler` with the same configuration, you need to change your CR as follows:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1